 Arthritis Foundation, Great West Region, Inc. Programs

-There are 6,100 children in WA who have juvenile arthritis (JA).
-The KAT Program provides educational and social activities for children with JA, and their families.
-Our KAT Program is for the whole family because we recognize that when a child has a chronic illness, the entire family is affected.
+The needs of families living with juvenile arthritis (JA) are unique and urgent.
+In Washington alone, more than 6,000 children have JA.
+Multiply that by their parents, siblings, extended family and others, and the number of people affected is astronomical.
+Our Kids and Teen program (KAT) provides educational and social activities for children with JA, and their families.
 Activities range from afternoon events to summer weekend camps.
 All KAT Program activities are free.
 There is no cure for arthritis, but our KAT Program gives families hope that they can cope with this painful disease until there is a cure.

 Recent Successes and Current Challenges